Behavior Trees and State Machines in Robotics Applications: Background

 \subsection{State Machines}

-State machines can probably be seen as the most popular and most well-researched language for behavior specification of systems.
+State machines are probably the most popular and well-researched language for behavior specification of systems.
 They provide the basis not only for modeling, but also for analysis (e.g., for model checking) or synthesis of software controlling real systems.
 There is a wealth of literature on state machines in non-robotics contexts.
 As such, we do not discuss the applications in detail here, as opposed to behavior trees above, but to further illustrate behavior trees in the well-known state-machine syntax, we provide an example and then recap the main state-machine concepts again.